1st Floor: The literati of the Viennese coffeehouses

 The Viennese coffeehouse is both listed as a cultural heritage sight by UNESCO, and provides an institution which offers coffee in pleasant informal surroundings.
 The price of a cup of coffee will grant so much in return.
 Historically, patrons indulging in a coffeehouse atmosphere used to enjoy international newspapers, a game of chess, or even an encyclopedia.
 These unique offerings still hold true today, and one finds the Viennese "Café" to be a unique and stimulating experience.
 It was this intellectual setting which gave birth to the coffeehouse literature.The coffeehouses were the meeting venue for a group of literary figures, many of whom Jewish.

-Each room on the first floor is dedicated to a coffeehouse literati.
-Amongst these rooms you will find their personal biographies, quotes from their works and copies of publishings.
+Each room on the first floor is dedicated to one of these personalities.
+You will find their personal biographies, quotes from their works and copies of publishings.

-Rooms are dedicated to: Egon Fridell, Hermann Bahr, Peter Altenberg, Friedrich Torberg, Joseph Roth, Karl Krauss, Hugo von Hoffmannsthal, Stefan Zweig and Anton Kuh.
+Rooms are dedicated to: Egon Friedell, Hermann Bahr, Peter Altenberg, Friedrich Torberg, Joseph Roth, Karl Kraus, Hugo von Hoffmannsthal, Stefan Zweig and Anton Kuh.

-In the library of the Papgeno lounge you will find some of the works from our highlighted authors.
+In the library of the Papageno Lounge you will find some of the works by these authors.

 2nd Floor: Secession